evanx/concerto/README.md

 <img src="https://evanx.github.io/images/rquery/concerto-help.png">

-To authenticate API access authorized by a specific Github user, the API service must know:
-- the repo host and user e.g. github.com and the Github user
-- the name of the certs repo e.g. `certs-concerto`
-- the name of a manifest file e.g. `redishub_authorized_certs.cson`
+### API integration

 The API service:
-- provides a endpoint to import or refresh authorized certs e.g. `/importcerts` from the Github repo
+- provides a endpoint to sync authorized certs from the repo e.g. `/certs-sync`
 - authenticates and authorizes HTTPS client requests according to the authorized certs
 - entrusts Nginx to perform client cert authentication e.g. `ssl_verify_client optional_no_ca`
 - the API service authorizes access according to the client cert of the HTTPS request

 When the contents of the certs repo are modified:
-- the user requests the service to refresh certs e.g. `/importcerts`
+- the user requests the service to refresh certs e.g. `/certs-sync`
 - the service will then sync the certs from the git repo to its own cache

-Notes:
+### Technical notes

 - the cert repo can be public since it contains only public certs
 - if a private repo, then add the service's public ssh key as a deployment key

+### Cost/benefit

 Benefits:
 - enables secure API access via client SSL authentication
 - avoids passwords and the usual email verification for lost password recovery
 - enables a minimal service implementation with secure access
 - the same `certs-concerto` repo could include manifest files for different API services
+- the repo provides transparency and versioning of authorized certs

 Costs:
 - requiring the cert repo creates signup friction